Winter Park Farmers' Market Hours and Location

 What to Bring

-Dress comfortably.
+Dress comfortably so you can enjoy the fresh air.
 The market is entirely outside.
 The meadow is shaded in many places, still, this is Florida we're talking about here.

 Bring bags!
 One canvas tote and one cooler bag should do the trick.
 The Shrimp Guy sells freshly caught seafood direct from Florida's waters.
 They have ice if you need it, but a cooler bag will be a big help and it is hard to resist such fresh seafood.

 If you're going to make the most of the farmers' market experience then consider bringing a wagon.
-It will make carrying your local goods a lot easier.
+It will make carrying your local goods and unique items a lot easier.

 And of course, being located in the heart of Winter Park, you can enjoy a lovely afternoon on Park Avenue after a morning of browsing.